 Mark Clintberg is an artist who works in the field of art history.
-He is an Assistant Professor in the School of Critical and Creative Studies at the Alberta College of Art + Design.
+He is an Associate Professor in the School of Critical and Creative Studies at the Alberta University of the Arts.
 He earned his PhD in Art History at Concordia University in 2013, where he was also an Assistant Professor, LTA.
 His doctoral dissertation, The Artist’s Restaurant: Taste and the Performative Still Life, was nominated for the 2013 Governor-General's Gold Medal.
 His research investigates the critical potential of sensory engagement in institutional settings, ephemeral art practices, public art, and the personal, affective outcomes of academic research on contemporary artworks.
-His recent conference papers and publications have focused on the art practices of Felix Gonzalez-Torres, Daniel Spoerri, Joyce Wieland, Allyson Mitchell, and Geoffrey Farmer, and exhibition sites as diverse as the V&A Café (Victoria & Albert Museum, London), the restaurant FRANK (Art Gallery of Ontario, Toronto) and the Fogo Island Inn (Joe Batt’s Arm, Newfoundland).
-He completed his M.A. at Concordia University (2008), his B.F.A. at the Alberta College of Art & Design (2001), and was an exchange student at the Nova Scotia College of Art & Design (1999-2000).
+His recent conference papers and publications have focused on the art practices of Camille Turner, Alana Bartol, Felix Gonzalez-Torres, Luis Jacob, Joyce Wieland, Allyson Mitchell, and Geoffrey Farmer, and exhibition sites as diverse as the V&A Café (Victoria & Albert Museum, London), the restaurant FRANK (Art Gallery of Ontario, Toronto) and the Fogo Island Inn (Joe Batt’s Arm, Newfoundland).
+He completed his MA at Concordia University (2008), his BFA at the Alberta College of Art & Design (2001), and was an exchange student at the Nova Scotia College of Art & Design (1999-2000).
 He was Shortlisted for the 2013 Sobey Art Award for the region Prairies and the North.
 His art practice is represented by Pierre François Ouellette art contemporain.

-Cynthia Cooper is Head, Collections and Research, and Curator, Costume and Textiles, at the McCord Museum in Montreal, where she oversees the largest museum collection of Canadian dress, consisting of 18,000 items, including a few Red River coats.
-She holds a M.S. in Historic Costume and Textiles from the University of Rhode Island.
-She received the Richard Martin Exhibition Award from the Costume Society of America in 2009 for the McCord exhibition Reveal or Conceal? and in 2004 as a member of the curatorial team of Clothes Make the man.
-She has taught courses on the intersections between fashion and art, and on fashion history in Concordia University’s Faculty of Fine Arts and Department of Art History.
-She is the author of Magnificent Entertainments: Fancy Dress Balls of Canada’s Governors General (Fredericton: Goose Lane Editions, 1997) and has contributed to other books including The Berg Encyclopedia of World Dress and Fashion (Joanne B. Eicher, ed., Oxford: Berg, 2010), The Fashion Reader (Linda Welters and Abby Lillethun, eds., Oxford: Berg, 2011), and Fashion: A Canadian Perspective (Alexandra Palmer, ed., Toronto: UTP, 2004).
+Cynthia Cooper is Head, Collections and Research, and Curator, Dress, Fashion and Textiles at the McCord Museum.
+She holds an M.S. in Historic Costume and Textiles from the University of Rhode Island.
+She is a three-time recipient of the Richard Martin Exhibition Award from the Costume Society of America, most recently in 2018 for Fashioning Expo 67, in 2009 for Reveal or Conceal? and in 2003 as a member of the curatorial team of Clothes Make the MAN.
+She has taught courses on the intersections between fashion and art, and on fashion history, textile history and material culture in Concordia University’s Faculty of Fine Arts and Department of Art History, and on fashion history at LaSalle College.
+Her research centres dress and fashion that have become entangled with Canadian identity projects.
+She is the impetus behind EncycloFashionQC, the unique online encyclopedic reference for the history of fashion in Quebec.

 Brian Foss holds a MA from Concordia University and a doctorate from the University of London.
 From 1988 to 2009 he was a full-time faculty member in Concordia University’s Department of Art History, and also served as Associate Dean of Academic and Student Affairs in that university’s Faculty of Fine Arts (2002-2009).
 In 2009 he moved to Carleton University, where he is Professor of Art History, and the director of the School for Studies in Art and Culture.
 He has taught a wide variety of undergraduate and graduate courses, especially in Canadian art.
 Over the course of his teaching career he has supervised some forty MA theses as well as a dozen PhD dissertations.
 In 2003 he was the recipient of that year’s Distinguished Teaching Award from Concordia’s Faculty of Fine Arts.
 Foss’s two principal areas of research are Canadian art from c.1870 to c.1970, and Canadian and international war art.
 His 2007 monograph War Paint: Art, War, State and Identity in Britain, 1939-45 (Yale University Press) was one of six books short-listed for that year’s William M.B.
 Berger Prize for British Art History.
 However, most of his many essays, book chapters and exhibition catalogue essays have focused on Canadian art.
 He has also curated or co-curated a number of thematic as well as monographic exhibitions.
 Recent work includes major shows of the work of Mary Hiester Reid (co-organized with Janice Anderson for the Art Gallery of Ontario, 2000) and Edwin Holgate (with Rosalind Pepall for the Montreal Museum of Fine Arts, 2005), and a comprehensive exhibition devoted to the Beaver Hall Group and 1920s modernism in Montreal (with Jacques Des Rochers for the MMFA, 2015).
 From 1996 to 2011 Foss served as associate editor of the Journal of Canadian Art History/Annales d’histoire de l’art canadien, where since 2011 he has been the Chair of the Advisory Board.
 He has also been co-editor of RACAR: Revue d’art canadien/Canadian Art Review (2001-2012).
 From 1999 to 2002 he was the vice-president of the Universities Art Association of Canada, and was the winner of the 2013 UAAC Recognition Award.